Journal of Parapsychology

 3. Methodological and analytical papers, offering new or alternative ways of conducting research and/or analyzing data.

-4. Book reviews from the international literature, which will be assigned by the Book Reviews Editor, Carlos Alvarado, Ph.D., email@example.com.
+4. Book reviews from the international literature, which will be assigned by the interim editor, Sally Ann Drucker (Sally.Drucker@rhine.org).
 JP will not consider unrequested reviews.
-If you are the author or publisher of a new book in the field contact that editor for information about potentially submitting it for a review as well as review guidelines.
+If you are the author or publisher of a new book in the field contact the editor for information about potentially submitting it for a review as well as review guidelines.

 5. Debates and letters about current issues in the field and papers recently published in the JP.

 Articles must not exceed 10,000 words, including references, unless previously authorized by the editor.
 They must include an abstract no longer than 200 words in a single paragraph, and up to 6 keywords.
 Do not include references in the abstract.
 Research studies must contain the following sections: Objective, Method, Results, and Conclusion.
-To facilitate the evaluation of research study conditions, the methods section must include, besides the usual information (e.g., participants, measures, procedure, analyses, ethical approval and related considerations such as consent form and what was conveyed to participants about the goals of the study), specific information about those who interacted with the participants (basic demographics such as age range and self-identified gender; style of interaction with participants such as friendly, neutral, or peremptory; professional status, such as professor or head researcher, or research assistant), and researchers’ a-priori belief that the psi hypotheses in their study would be supported in their project using the following scale (5 -strong belief -, 4 -moderate belief-, 3 -neutral, 2 -moderate non-belief, 1 -strong non-belief).
+To facilitate the evaluation of research study conditions, the methods section must include, besides the usual information (e.g., participants, measures, procedure, analyses, ethical approval and related considerations such as consent form and what was conveyed to participants about the goals of the study), style of interaction with participants such as friendly, neutral, or peremptory; professional status, such as professor or head researcher, or research assistant), and researchers’ a-priori belief that the psi hypotheses in their study would be supported in their project using the following scale (5 -strong belief -, 4 -moderate belief-, 3 -neutral, 2 -moderate non-belief, 1 -strong non-belief).
 If authors have a reason to exclude any personal information, their submission should include a brief explanation for the exclusion.
 An institutional review board, when applicable, must have previously approved all research with human and other sentient beings, and research must be conducted according to generally accepted ethical guidelines.
 The manuscript must include information on funding and any potential conflict of interest.

-1. Endotes are discouraged; use instead, if at all necessary, footnotes.
+1. Endnotes are discouraged; use instead, if at all necessary, footnotes.

 2. Formatting of references, quotations, tables, etc. must follow precisely APA (American Psychological Association) style.
 There are various pages online with examples of proper APA formatting.
 Manuscripts that do not follow this format will be returned without further review.